silverstripe-terraformers/silverstripe-twig/README.md

 ## Missing

 This is incredibly early alpha, so you're going to have to bear with us.
-Atm there is no separation between the caching logic and twig rendering - you're gonna get them both!
-Which we fully understand is not ideal if you just want Twig for Twig's sake.
-Configuration/etc will be coming soon(ish)!

-Also missing is the mechanism to clear these caches.
+Currenly there is no mechanism for clearing caches (if you have it enabled).
+We'll look to add some sort of extension for this mechanism as soon as possible.

 ## Installation